 Number of items that may be borrowed

 Campus ID Card holders have no book checkout limit.
-Some patrons, including fee-based borrowers, are limited to 25 SUL items.
+Some patrons, including fee-based borrowers, are limited to 25 items.
 (Books from the Medical Library and SLAC don't count toward this limit.)

 Length of time items may be kept